Why TikTok’s security risks keep raising fears

 IS THERE PRECEDENCE FOR BANNING TECH COMPANIES?

-Last year, the U.S. banned the sale of communications equipment made by Chinese companies Huawei and ZTE, citing risks to national security.
-But banning the sale of items could be more easily done than banning an app, which is accessed through the web.
+The U.S. has banned the communications equipment sold by Chinese companies Huawei and ZTE, citing national security risks.
+But banning the sale of items is easier than banning a free app.

-Such a move might also go to the courts on grounds that it might violate the First Amendment as some civil liberties groups have argued.
+Such a move might also wind up in courts on grounds that it could violate the First Amendment, as some civil liberties groups have argued.

+Another possibility, albeit remote, is forcing a sale.
+That’s what happened in 2020 when Beijing Kunlun, a Chinese mobile video game company, agreed to sell gay dating app Grindr after an order from CFIUS.

+Beijing Kunlun said it signed a “national security agreement” with CFIUS to sell Grindr to San Vicente Acquisition for $608.5 million, promising not to send sensitive user data to China, cease its operations there and maintain its headquarters in the U.S.